 - To stop insulation dropping through the joists, simply staple plastic garden netting between the joists at the bottom of each side.
 Or you can nail lengths of roofing batten along the sides of each joist.

 - Lay rolls of loft insulation or rigid pieces of wall insulation between the joists.

 - Once the entire floor is covered, re-lay the floorboards.
 Replace damaged sections and nail firmly to stop any squeaking or movement.

-- Don’t leave wide gaps between the boards – see advice on floorboards in Section 1.
+- Don’t leave wide gaps between the boards.

 - Use a nail punch to push the nails below the surface of your floorboards.

-- Fill gaps around the secondary glazing frame and your window frame with flexible sealant
+You should also look to fill in gaps around the secondary glazing frame and your window frame with flexible sealant.